Loading IndicatorLoading Indicator

 Photo: Shutterstock

-Jin Sung-joon, a Democratic Party lawmaker who chairs the National Assembly’s budget and accounts committee, said in a broadcast appearance on May 4 that crypto taxation should begin next January as planned.
-In late 2024, when he served as the party’s policy chief, he also argued that the tax should not be postponed without a special reason and should be introduced even if the deduction threshold were raised to 50 million won ($36,100).
+Jin Sung-joon, a Democratic Party lawmaker who chairs the National Assembly’s budget committee, said in a broadcast appearance on May 4 that crypto taxation should begin next January as planned.
+At the end of 2024, while serving as the party’s policy chief, he also argued that the tax should not be delayed without a special reason and should go ahead even if the deduction threshold is raised to $36,000.
+Cho Seung-rae, the party’s secretary-general, has likewise signaled opposition to a politically driven delay, saying it is more important to allow sufficient deliberation than to hastily rework the system ahead of an election.

-One industry official said political wrangling over crypto taxation could intensify around June, when local elections are scheduled, and July, when revisions to the tax law are expected to be announced.
+One industry official said political wrangling over crypto taxation could intensify around June, when local elections are scheduled, and July, when revisions to tax law are expected to be announced.

 Doohyun Hwang